 - Township of Hazlet Website

 This is the official township website.
-Us it to do business with the town and check out what's going on.
+Use it to do business with the town and check out what's going on.
 Read the weekly Township and monthly Senior Center newsletter.
-Click on the the "How Do I" for shortcuts to applying for a train station parking pass, recycling services, pet licenses and more.
+Click on the "How Do I" for shortcuts to applying for a train station parking pass, recycling services, pet licenses and more.
 Find links to Facebook, Instagram and Twitter.

 - Hazlet Public Schools Website

-Information on our 8 public schools.
+Information on our eight public schools.
 Register for school under the District Information tab, find district calendars, read curriculum information, the superintendent's letter, and much more.

 - Hazlet Township Library Website

 The Hazlet branch is part of the large Monmouth County Library system.
 Find out about locations, library hours, and browse the vast online collection.

 - Monmouth County Park System Website

-Many amazing parks are waiting to be explored, and most within a short drive.
+Many amazing parks are waiting to be explored, and most are within a short drive.
 Learn about activities, camps, programs and tours.

 Monmouth ACTS (Assisting Community Through Services) brings together county human services and private nonprofits to facilitate access to services in mental health, addiction, aging, housing, childcare, transportation and more.